-There’s no better way of celebrating our presidents on their day than by remembering a few of their extraordinary acts of courage.
+There’s no better way of celebrating our presidents around Presidents Day than by remembering a few of their extraordinary acts of courage.

-The following examples highlight when past presidents have displayed clear leadership:
+Here are four examples highlighting when past presidents have displayed clear leadership:

 George Washington.
 When King George III asked what General Washington would do after he led the Colonial Army to victory, the target of his conversation answered, “They say he will return to his farm.”